silviotorre/miniguide/README.md

 ## Conclusion

-This repository aims to provide useful guides and cheatsheets to help manage and troubleshoot various technologies effectively.
+This repository aims to provide useful guides and cheatsheets to help you manage and troubleshoot various technologies effectively.
 Happy learning!